2020 Scholarships and Grants

 Are you enthusiastic about a future career in the hospitality and tourism industry?

 QRC awards two National Scholarships this year; one for the Hospitality Management Diploma and one for the Adventure Tourism Management Diploma.
-Our scholarships are based on merit and a true passion for the industry.
+Our scholarships are based on merit and a true desire to be part of the industry.

 Queenstown 2020 National Scholarship